* This is the Professional Version. *

 In contrast to protozoa, helminths do not multiply in humans but can elicit eosinophilic responses when they migrate through tissue.
 Most helminths have complex life cycles that involve substantial time outside their human hosts.
-Exceptions are Strongyloides stercoralis, Capillaria philippinensis, and Hymenolepis nana, which can increase in number because of autoinfection.
+A few, including Strongyloides stercoralis, Capillaria philippinensis, and Hymenolepis nana, can increase in number because of autoinfection (offspring reinfect the same host rather than being shed to infect another host).
 In strongyloidiasis, autoinfection can result in life-threatening, disseminated hyperinfections in immunosuppressed people, particularly those taking corticosteroids.

-Methods for the diagnosis of specific parasitic infections are discussed in the chapters to follow and are summarized in Table 1: Approach to Parasitic Infections: Collecting and Handling Specimens for Microscopic Diagnosis of Parasitic Infections.
+Methods for the diagnosis of specific parasitic infections are discussed in the chapters to follow and are summarized in Collecting and Handling Specimens for Microscopic Diagnosis of Parasitic Infections.